Is There An Afterlife?

 October 21, 2023

 What to write about?
 That is the question.
 I’ve not written anything since my last chapter, “The Wheel of Life,” posted on July 26th.
 That’s three months!
 Truthfully, I did not have the inspiration to write.
 I moved to a new condo in May, which took up a lot of my time; plus, I’m currently in a deep depression.
 It’s hard to be inspired when you are depressed.
-In any case, I decided I would write about a subject that was recently presented to me by a friend.
+In any case, I decided to write about a subject a friend recently presented to me.
 Well, it was more of a question, actually.
 We were having lunch, and he asked me, “What do you believe happens in the afterlife, or more precisely, do you believe there is an afterlife?”
 Quite the existential question!
 You see, my friend is a man of great faith.
 He is a Christian who has strong convictions about his faith.
 And I say, good for him - really.
-My answer was something along these lines, “I believe that there is a governing intelligent system that we could call “The Universe,” that is behind the creation of the planets, Earth, plants and animals, and humans.
-However, I do not believe in a God as imagined by many as having some sort of involvement in our lives.”
+My answer was something along these lines, “I believe that there is a governing intelligent system that we could call 'The Universe,' that is behind the creation of the planets, Earth, plants, animals, and humans.
+However, I do not believe in a God as imagined by many as having some involvement in our lives.”
 My friend believes that the only way to ensure a place in Heaven is to follow Jesus.
 He also does not believe in evolution.

 The creation of Adam by Michelangelo

 I found it very interesting that a big part of the movie’s plot revolves around a young wanna-be missionary trying to “save” Charlie (The Whale).
-After several difficult encounters between the missionary and Charlie's caregiver and eventually with Charlie himself, his position on the Bible and Jesus is unfavourable.
-I share Charlie’s view; according to the Bible, only a certain group of people were “saved” while the other group, the non-believers (a large figure I can't recall), is left unsaved.
+After several challenging encounters with the missionary, Charlie's caregiver, and eventually Charlie himself, confesses his position on the Bible and Jesus as unfavourable.
+I share Charlie’s view; according to the Bible, only a particular group of people were “saved” while the other group, the non-believers (a large figure I can't recall), is left unsaved.
 Perhaps I am simplifying that part, but you get the idea.
-During our chat, I said to my friend, “I guess there are a lot of Jews that won’t be by God’s side after their death.”
+During our chat, I said to my friend, “I guess there are a lot of Jews who won’t be by God’s side after their death.”
 Something I just can’t wrap my head around.
 I should say one thing before I continue.
 I actually believe that Jesus existed; whether or not he performed miracles, no one can know for sure, but I believe in what Jesus stood for.
 His message is what’s important.
 However, with all the inequality and suffering that exists in this world, I find it hard to believe that there is a God.
 One need only look at what's happening in the Middle East at the moment.
 If there is a God, he certainly doesn’t care about what’s happening down here.
 Let’s face it: there is a lot more wrong with the world than there is right.

 There are far too many people, women and children included, who are suffering, enslaved and tortured, and made to work for slave wages, along with horrible tragedies that occur to good people and bad people, for me to believe that a God is overseeing all of this.
 What about the millions of tribal people who have never heard of Jesus?
 Are they condemned?
 Were all the natives here in North America also condemned?
 What about the Hindus and Buddhists?
 What happens to them?
 If God truly exists and loves us all, why would he/she be selective regarding entry into the gates of Heaven?
 There are too many large groups of people left out who, for whatever reason, have never been exposed to Jesus for me to get on board.

 I just don’t think that God (whatever God is) would pick and choose.
 If God is all-knowing and all-loving, then there should be no discrimination, I believe.
-If anything, I could see him/her judging people such as Hitler or the Taliban or ISIS and condemning them for having lived a cruel and evil life.
-A person of an entirely different faith may have lived a perfect life and lived as Jesus did.
+If anything, I could see him/her judging people such as Hitler, the Taliban or ISIS and condemning them for having lived a cruel and evil life.
+A person of an entirely different faith may have lived a perfect life, as Jesus did.
 Does he/she get into the gates of Heaven?

 The Gates of Heaven

-I think man needed a story, a God, to help answer the unanswerable.
+I think man needed a story—a God—to help answer the unanswerable.
 There was no science back then.
 Thus, the Bible was born.
 It also explains why there are different faiths and different “bibles,” if you will.
-Populations from one area of the world did not see other people other than their own kind.
-So they came up with their own stories, like the Egyptians, who believed in multiple Gods for example.
-If you have not seen the film "Religulous" created by Bill Maher (even if you're not a fan of Bill's), I highly recommend it.
+Populations in one area of the world did not encounter people outside their own kind.
+So they came up with their own stories, like the Egyptians, who believed in multiple Gods.
+If you have not seen the film "Religulous" created by Bill Maher (even if you're not a fan of Bill Maher's), I highly recommend it.

 Astral Travel

 A man proved that he could travel out of his body (astral travelling) to move around in another dimension.
-He slept or meditated (I'm not sure) in one room, and the scientists talked together on another floor in a soundproofed room.
+He slept or meditated (I'm not sure) in one room, and the scientists talked together in a soundproofed room on another floor.
 It was impossible to know what was happening in the scientists' room.
 The guy repeated precisely the content of their discussion each time and told them who was sitting where.
 He even mentioned that one of them had sneezed!
 Obviously, these are details that are impossible to know unless you were in the room.
 Everyone else in the experiment attempting to astral travel failed, but not him.

 In short, there are lots of things we don't know.
 In my view, there is certainly more to our lives than just flesh and bones.
-But I can’t speculate on what a soul is, where it comes from, when does it attach itself to the body, do newborns have souls, etc. Do our souls live many lives here on earth until they get it right?
+But I can’t speculate on what a soul is, where it comes from, when it attaches itself to the body, whether newborns have souls, etc. Do our souls live many lives here on earth until they get it right?
 Perhaps.
 Nobody knows.

-My friend offered to buy me a Bible and suggested I read a specific book, the Gospel of John in the New Testament – the 4th book.
+My friend offered to buy me a Bible and suggested I read a specific book: the Gospel of John, the 4th book of the New Testament.
 I agreed.
 He figures it is better to believe in Jesus if it turns out to be true than not to believe and end up in some sort of hell.
-I figure I’ll certainly come away with something by reading it!
-I’ve almost finished reading it, and so far, it has not swayed me into believing in God, but I do believe in Jesus' message.
+I figure I’ll undoubtedly come away with something by reading it!
+I’ve almost finished reading it, and so far it hasn't swayed me into believing in God, but I do believe in Jesus' message.
 He was quite the philosopher!

 If you've never heard the song "Dear God" by XTC, here it is.
-I think it's one of the smartest songs ever written.
+It's one of the best songs ever written on the subject of God.
 Check it out; it's lyrically brilliant!

 Dear God – XTC